mlcommons/medperf/docs/concepts/mlcube_files.md

 Once executed, you should be able to find all prepared assets at `./mlcube/assets`, as well as a compressed version of the `assets` folder at the output path provided.

 !!! note
     The `--output` parameter is optional.
-The compressed version of the `assets` folder can be useful in cases where you don't directly interact with the medperf server, but instead you do so through a third party.
+The compressed version of the `assets` folder can be useful in cases where you don't directly interact with the MedPerf server, but instead you do so through a third party.
 This is usually the case for challenges and competitions.

 ## See Also